-To help the Company identify the standard to which the alarm system is commissioned to the ARC, two critical elements for effective monitoring are assessed during the commissioning process:
+To help the Company identify that the alarm system is commissioned to the ARC, two critical elements for effective monitoring are assessed during the commissioning process before being passed in line with relevant Standards.

-- 1. Signalling All zones and path failures including dual path failures have been tested and the engineer has called back after the test to validate the results. - 2.
-Data All Critical Data is present on the monitoring system (MAS), for example

-Name Address & Post Code Premises Tel Number Keyholders (minimum of two) with appropriate contact numbers Password for authentication of false alarms & other enquiries
+- 1. Signalling All zones and path failures including dual path failures have been tested and the engineer has called back after the test to validate the results. - Data All Critical Data is present on the monitoring system (MAS), for example Name Address & Post Code Premises Tel Number Keyholders - Minimum of 2 with appropriate contact numbers (or 1 if a Keyholding company) Password for authentication of false alarms & other enquiries